Shangri-La Frontier: Manga

 Katarina was approached via a private message on Twitter by an editor proposing a manga adaptation.
 Ryosuke Fuji, known for illustrating the Attack on Titan: Lost Girls manga and having worked as a manga assistant, was selected as the artist.
 Unfamiliar with the novel initially, Fuji accepted due to his personal interest as a gamer.
-The series was originally planned for Magazine Pocket but was later serialized in Weekly Shōnen Magazine.
+The series was originally planned for Magazine Pocket, but it was later decided that it would be serialized in Weekly Shōnen Magazine instead.

 Fuji creates drafts based on Katarina's detailed descriptions for world and character designs, which Katarina then reviews and approves.
 Visually, Fuji drew inspiration from the European Middle Ages and the video game Horizon Zero Dawn for creature and world design.
 For action sequences, he employs techniques to ensure clarity, such as wide shots influenced by Dragon Ball.
 Fuji conducts extensive research, using reference photos for elements like skies to achieve realism, and watches streamer videos to inform Sunraku's actions.

 Sunraku's design, including his shoebill mask, was based on Katarina's specifications.
 The character was initially described wearing sandals in the novel, but Fuji's sketch of him barefoot was approved for the visual medium.
 While Sunraku's design was firmly established, Fuji had creative freedom with other characters, which Katarina endorsed.
 Early chapters required adaptation to reduce Sunraku's internal monologue from the novel; the introduction of other characters later facilitated dialogue-based exposition.

 Monster designs are developed in tandem with battle scenes, with Fuji planning key moments first.
 He found drawing the rabbit tribe particularly enjoyable, while Wethermon the Tombguard was both challenging and rewarding.